Alesha-24/shopping-cart/README.md

 ```

 ## Using the Code
-You can use this code by entering a product identification number in the specficed inventory list when prompted by the program.
-The program will then automatically calcualte the total of the pruchase taking into account tax and then print a receipt.
+You can use this code by entering a product identification number from the specficed inventory list when prompted by the program.
+If the number entered doesn't exist the program will prompt you to enter a different number.
+Once you have finished type 'DONE'.
+Then the program will then automatically calculate the total of all products purchased, including tax.
+It will then print a receipt with the details of the purchase.

 ## Configuring Sales Tax Rates
 You can use the ".env" to configure the sales tax rate based on your location.
 This will then automatically update in the rest of the code.
-This allows the program to be shared with grocery stores in other states as well.
+This feature allows the program to be shared with grocery stores in other states as well.

 ## Writing Receipts to File
 In addition to being displayd at the end of the checkout proccess, the program also writes out the receipt sinformation into a new ".txt" file which can be found in the "receipts" directory inside the project repository.
 Each text file is  named according to the date and time the checkout process started.